parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Solver.Linear.MaxRestarts   2

-This key gives the maximum number of convergence failures allowed.
+*integer* **Solver.MaxConvergencFailures** 3 This key gives the maximum number of convergence failures allowed.
 Each convergence failure cuts the timestep in half and the solver tries to advance the solution with the reduced timestep.

 The default value is 3.